Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Appendix

+where $\krondelta$ is the Kronecker delta function.
 All other variables besides the exponential term that make up the third term of eq.~(\ref{R-RHD_ham0}) are functions of $\tau$ and upon being operated by $\langle \frac{1}{2} {\bf h}^{s_k}_{\bf k}, \cdot \rangle$, together with the frequency delta term, result in the right hand side of eq.~(\ref{wave_amplitude1}).

 {Thus the delta function over $\omega$ {appears naturally} on applying the solvability condition.} This automatically guarantees that the conservation laws of the three wave dispersive system are not violated by the amplitude equation given by eq.~(\ref{wave_amplitude1}).
 In summary, a necessary separation of scales shown in eq.~(\ref{scale_sep}) has enabled us to average out the exponential term elapsing at slow inertial time scale while retaining the terms that evolve at the advective time scale $\tau$.